Saurabhd96/Stock-Portfolio-Suggestion-Engine/README.md

 ## Steps to run the application
   - Ensure that Python (version 3.6 or 3.7) and pip are installed in the system.
   - Ensure that there is a strong internet connection as the application needs yfinance api to get information about stocks.
-  - pip3 install -r requirements.txt
+  - pip3 install --upgrade --no-cache-dir -r requirements.txt
   - python3 -m flask run
   - Navigate to http://127.0.0.1:5000/